sukruth30/LLM-integration-with-Sign-language/README.md

 ### Confusion Matrix:
 ![Confusion_matrix](./images/CM_RF.png)
-"D:\NITT\Confusion_matrix.png"

-The Random Forest model achieved high accuracy in classifying sign language letters and numbers.
+The Random Forest model achieved high accuracy of **99.54%** in classifying sign language letters and numbers.
 The combination of the Random Forest model and LLM provided contextually correct sentences for seamless communication.

 ## Technologies Used
 - **MediaPipe** for hand tracking and feature extraction.